 What is SFTR?

-The “MiFID II for repo”, SFTR is the Securities Financing Transactions Regulation, an EU law that introduces transaction reporting obligations for the repo and buy-sell back markets.
+The “MiFID II for repo”, SFTR is the Securities Financing Transactions Regulation, an EU law that introduced transaction reporting obligations for the repo and buy-sell back markets.
 In general, both counterparties to a trade need to report.

 Who is in scope for reporting?